 A property insurance value differs substantially from a market value in that the values being calculated are mainly concerned with the replacement of the asset in the event of a disaster, and does not concern itself with the land value.

 How long does a commercial insurance valuation last?

 Construction costs can fluctuate significantly.
 In the past, we have seen demand after the Christchurch earthquakes, housing shortages, supply prices and wage rates increase costs significantly over short periods.
-The Insurance Council recommends as follows: Our general advice would be to obtain updated property valuations at least every two years but make sure that it’s supported with adequate inflation provisions for a 24 month period.
+The Insurance Council recommends as follows: Our general advice would be to obtain updated property valuations at least every two years but make sure that it’s supported with adequate inflation provisions for a 24-month period.
 If that cannot be done then get an updated valuation every year.
 The maximum time between valuation updates is 3 years.

 Who pays for the commercial insurance valuation?

 The valuation cost is met by the owner of the building.

 When doing an insurance valuation you will get a certificate stating the assessed Reinstatement Value, Reinstatement Value Inflationary Provision and Demolition Estimate.
 It is the total of these three figures which is commonly used to insure the properties.
 You can also ask for an Indemnification Depreciated Replacement Cost Value and Indemnification Cost Value Inflationary Provision.
 If you are considering Functional Replacement (FRV), this value can also be provided along with an Inflationary Provision.

 Note: it is usual to discuss FRV with insurers prior to requesting an FRV estimate as part of your valuation.
 Insurers Commentary.